Cortexin

 Russian clinical experience

 Cortexin has been used clinically in Russia since the 1990s with over 10,000 patients in published studies.
 Russian clinical data supports its use for ischaemic stroke recovery, cognitive impairment, and paediatric neurological conditions.
-However, these studies generally do not meet Western randomised controlled trial standards, and cortexin has not been evaluated by the FDA or TGA.
+That said, these studies generally do not meet Western randomised controlled trial standards, and cortexin has not been evaluated by the FDA or TGA.

 References